Independent Party of Oregon: 2008 election

 The Independent Party became the first Oregon minor political party in more than 80 years to cross-nominate major party candidates for public office.
 Its candidates generally fared better than other minor party candidates in terms of votes garnered.
 Joel Haugen received 19% of the vote in a five-candidate race for the U.S. House of Representatives in the first congressional district.
 State legislative candidates Terry Rilling, Pete Belcastro, and Keith Wangle garnered 40%, 44%, and 30% of the vote respectively in their races for the Oregon House of Representatives.
 Independent Party member Jim Torrey was defeated by incumbent mayor Kitty Piercy in Eugene's non-partisan mayoral election, 48.8% to 47.4%.

-IPO 2008 general election results

 Other candidates: Stephen Bradley (Curry County Commissioner), Col. Dale Potter (Wallowa County Commissioner), Ken Wick (Wallowa County Commissioner).
 The party also endorsed Kate Brown for Secretary of State.

 2010 election

 In July, 2010, the Independent Party of Oregon became the first Oregon political party to conduct a primary election at its own expense in more than 100 years; the first Oregon political party ever to conduct a binding primary election entirely over the internet; and the first Oregon minor political party to conduct a primary election.
 More than 2,000 Independent Party members voted in the election, which involved 77 candidates, including 39 Democrats, 32 Republicans, a Libertarian and Green.
 Although being the largest nominating process held by a minor political party in Oregon, only 4% of its members voted in the primary.
 This low turnout was possibly the result of members having to receive a mailed passcode from the party to enter on the internet in order to participate.

 Winners of the IPO Primary election included Governor John Kitzhaber and 30 people who served in the Oregon legislature in 2011.
 Independent Party member Jeff Caton, who ran in House District 48, won 43 percent of the vote.
 This was the closest a minor party candidate had come to winning federal or state office in Oregon since at least 1932.